Sidney Crosby Game Preview: Penguins vs. Islanders

 Crosby Stats vs. the Islanders

-- On defense, the Islanders are allowing 105 total goals (3.2 per game) which ranks 18th in the NHL.
+- The Islanders are 18th in goals allowed, giving up 113 total goals (3.2 per game) in the league.

 |2023-2024 Season